rhomobile/rhoconnect-adapters/README.md

    - MsDynamics (for [Microsoft Dynamics CRM](http://www.microsoft.com/en-us/dynamics/default.aspx))
    - Sugar (for [Sugar CRM](http://http://www.sugarcrm.com/crm/))

-The generated Rhocrm application structure will include typical [RhoConnect](http://rhomobile.com/products/rhoconnect/) files (for example, application.rb and settings.yml).
+The generated Rhoconnect CRM application structure will include typical [RhoConnect](http://rhomobile.com/products/rhoconnect/) files (for example, application.rb and settings.yml).
 It will also create a special vendor directory `vendor/\<CRM\-backend\>` containing all support files specific for the corresponding CRM backend.

-By default, the Rhocrm application will be generated with four standard source adapters corresponding to the following CRM objects:
+By default, the Rhoconnect CRM application will be generated with four standard source adapters corresponding to the following CRM objects:

 	- Account